256dpi/fire/README.md

 Filters can be activated using the `/foos?filter[field]=bar` query parameter while sorting can be specified with the `/foos?sort=field` (ascending) or `/foos?sort=-field` (descending) query parameter.

-More information about filter and sorting can be found here: <http://jsonapi.org/format/#fetching-sorting>.
+More information about filtering and sorting can be found here: <http://jsonapi.org/format/#fetching-sorting>.

 ### To One Relationships